TMcManus/Caller-ID-Validator/README.md

 A customer of yours wants to be able to use their current phone number as a caller ID when they use your Twilio application.
 You've tried

 ## Installing
-1. Open `validation.php` and replace `ACXXXXXX` with your Account SID and `YYYYYYYY` with your Auth Token.
+1. Open `validation.php`.
+Replace `ACXXXXXX` with your Account SID and `YYYYYYYY` with your Auth Token.
 Both your Account SID and your Auth Token can be found on your Twilio account's dashboard page.
 2. Upload `validation.php` and the `assets` folder to a publicly accessible web server.
 3. Download and unzip the latest version of [twilio-php](http://www.twilio.com/docs/libraries), the official PHP helper library for Twilio.
 4. Go to the directory which you just unzipped.